-ABOUT THE WEST INDIAN LABOR DAY PARADE: Every Labor Day, the West Indian American Labor Day Parade is a colorful West Indian Carnival that kicks off the end of summer and beginning of September.
+Every Labor Day, the West Indian Day American Parade is a colorful West Indian Carnival that kicks off the end of summer and beginning of September.
 It's an unbelievable event, with raucous bands, lively dancing, costumes that range from scant to incredibly elaborate feather "Indian" outfits.
 You can hear traditional mas bands, steel drum music.
 Watch floats.
 Get in the swing.
 One of the Big Apple's biggest, and most popular parades, this celebration of West Indian culture draws spectators from all over.

 The Caribbean American Labor Day Parade (also sometimes called the West Indian or Caribbean Labor Day Parade) is a major New York City event.
 Preceded by days of pre-events, including a viewing of the steel drums usually held at the Brooklyn Museum, the actual parade itself is held on Labor Day Monday.

 It takes place on Eastern Parkway in Brooklyn.
 This year the parade celebrates it's 51st year, come join them in the festivities.